National Commission for Indian System of Medicine

-The National Commission for Indian System of Medicine is a Statutory and regulatory body formed by Government of India for framing policies for institutions engaged in Indian System of Medicine and medical professionals.
+The National Commission for Indian System of Medicine (abbreviate: NCISM) is a statutory and regulatory body of 29 members, formed by Government of India for framing policies for institutions engaged in Indian System of Medicine and medical professionals.
+It replaced the Central Council of Indian Medicine on 07 October 2020.

 The institution will have Boards of assessment and rating and Board of ethics and registration of practitioners of Indian systems of medicine.
+This commission is working under Ministry of Ayush and will govern the Board of Ayurveda and Unani and the Board of Unani, Siddha and Sowarigpa.

 Indian Medicine Central Council Act, 1970

-In 1971, Central Council of Indian Medicine was set up under Indian Medicine Central Council Act, 1970 to monitor monitor higher education in Indian systems of medicine, including Ayurveda, Siddha, Unani and Sowa-Rigpa.
+In 1971, Central Council of Indian Medicine was set up under Indian Medicine Central Council Act, 1970 to monitor higher education in Indian systems of medicine, including Ayurveda, Siddha, Unani and Sowa-Rigpa.